2018 New Zealand census

-The 2018 New Zealand census was the thirty-fourth national census in New Zealand, which took place on Tuesday 6 March 2018.
+The 2018 New Zealand census, which took place on Tuesday 6 March 2018, was the thirty-fourth national census in New Zealand.
 The population of New Zealand was counted as 4,699,755 – an increase of 457,707 (10.79%) over the 2013 census.

 Results from the 2018 census were released to the public on 23 September 2019, from the Statistics New Zealand website.
-The next New Zealand census is set to be held in March 2023.
+The most recent New Zealand census was held in March 2023.

 History

 Background

 The Census Act 1877 required censuses to be held every fifth year and is well embedded in legislation and government systems.
 Since 1881, censuses have been held every five years, with the exceptions of those in 1931 and 1941 and the one in 2011 which was cancelled due to the February 2011 earthquake in Christchurch, which displaced many Canterbury residents from their homes only a few weeks before census day.
 It was rescheduled for March 2013, so the 2013 census is the previous census completed before this one.